jandroid-git/OpenAIRE-Knowledge-Graph-Explorer/documentation/project_pipeline.md

         - builds link tables:
             - Project -> Funder (many-to-many)
             - Project -> Country (many-to-many)
-- After running this code with python scripts/json_to_csv.py, it will automatically make clean csv data frame in data\projects_data_csv
+- After running this code with python scripts/kg_pipeline/json_to_csv.py, it will automatically make clean csv data frame in data/projects_data_csv

+## Step four: Funder ROR Enrichment
+- Purpose of this is to enrich funder metadata.
+For this you will need to download the data from: https://zenodo.org/records/15475023.

+- This script takes a list of funding organizations (from fundes.csv) and attempts to match them with official entries from the ROR registry.
+If a match is found (based on name, alias, or acronym), additional metada is added to the funder, including:
+    - Official ROR name and ID
+    - Types and status
+    - Alliases and acronyms
+    - Links (e.g. Wikipedia, homepage)
+    Location data (city, latitude, longitude)
+    - Year of establishment

+- We have following input and output files:
+    - fundes.csv: Raw funder names and short names
+    -  v1.66-2025-05-20-ror-data.csv: ROR metadata (exported JSON transformed to CSV)
+    - funders_enriched.csv: The enriched funder list containing both original and ROR metadata fields

+- How it works
+    - Loads all funder names and normalizes them (case insensitive)
+    - Parses ROR entries and builds a lookup index using: Official name, Known aliases, Acronyms
+    - Compares each funder with this index.
+    - Appends metadata to each funder if a match is found Exports the result to funders_enriched.csv

+- Why it's important
+    - Accurate funder identification is essential for reliable aggregation, linking, and visualization of funding data.
+The ROR enrichment ensures consistency, disambiguation, and enhances our graph with geospatial and semantic metadata for each funder.
+- Run this script using python scripts/kg_pipeline/03_enrich_funders_with_ror.py

-## Step four: Link Projects with Publications via CrossRef
+## Step five: Link Projects with Publications via CrossRef
 - This script enriches your dataset by discovering scientific publications related to OpenAIRE projects using the CrossRef API and linking them.
-You will need to download the data from: https://zenodo.org/records/15475023

 - Why we need this
-    - Links ongoing project impact via publication counts and citations
+    - Links ongoing projects to their real-world scientific output
-    - Helps quantify project impact via publication counts and citations
+    - Helps quantify project impact through publication counts and citation metrics
-    - Enables deeper network analysis and visualization by connecting Project -> Publishers/Funders
+    - Enables deeper network analysis and graph visualization by connecting:
+Project → Publication → Funder / Journal

 - How it works
     1) Load input CSVs